MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/plan-design/prepare.md

 ## Confirming your users and groups are prepared for Azure Information Protection

-You can use Azure AD PowerShell to confirm that users and groups can be used by Azure Information Protection and the values that can be used to authorize them.
+You can use Azure AD PowerShell to confirm that users and groups can be used with Azure Information Protection.
+You can also use PowerShell to confirm the values that can be used to authorize them.

 For example, using the V1 PowerShell module for Azure Active Directory, [M​SOnline](/powershell/module/msonline/?view=azureadps-1.0), in a PowerShell session, first connect to the service and supply your global admin credentials: